kcudding/ecotheory.github.io/teach/density-dependent.md

 ![](density-dependent_files/figure-html/unnamed-chunk-1-1.png)<!-- -->
-Figure 1.1.
 The constrast between exponential and logistic growth.
 In expoential growth, the per capita growth rate stays constant.
-In logistic growth, the per capita growth rate decreases with population density. (adapted from Mills, 2013)
+In logistic growth, the per capita growth rate decreases with population density (adapted from Mills, 2013)

 ##### "K": carrying capacity